Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Experiments

 For the fine-tuning of MotionBERT~\cite{motionbert2022}, we employ the weights provided for the DSTformer with a depth of five and eight heads.
-The sequence length is 243, and both the feature and embedding sizes are 512.
+The sequence length is 243, and the feature and embedding sizes are 512 as in the original paper.
 Adhering to the training protocol suggested by \citet{motionbert2022}, we fine-tune the models for 30 epochs, using a learning rate of 0.0002 and utilizing the Adam optimizer \cite{kingma2014adam}.